aanmeba/the-poster-shop/README.md

 ## Future Goals

-- Adding an indicator to the cart when a user adds items to their cart.
+[ ] Adding an indicator to the cart when a user adds items to their cart.
-- Handling cart items in the database to ensure the data persists when a user comes back later.
+[ ] Handling cart items in the database to ensure the data persists when a user comes back later.
-- Allowing the addition of variants of a single item to the cart.
+[ ] Allowing the addition of variants of a single item to the cart.
 Currently, it overrides the existing selection.
-- Upgrading the quantity input field on the cart page.
+[ ] Upgrading the quantity input field on the cart page.

+## Change Logs